Asset Class |

 Risky assets should continue breaking to the downside as earnings growth falters.
 The Fed has aggressively tightened into a recession.
 Deflationary

 busts often begin after major inflationary scares.
-The Dollar, commodities, and
+The Dollar is at major lows,

 Global yield curves have inverted a